-(Each sister, with a small jar, puts some water in the jar and says a word which she wants to turn into good wine: fear, insecurity, pride...)
+(Each participant, will take the jar of water and pour a bit of water into the empty jar.
+As this is being done the participant will say a word which she wants to turn into good wine: fear, insecurity, pride, etc.)